mklnln/citysearcher-api/README.md

 See the live site at https://citysearcher-api.onrender.com/suggestions?q=Montreal

-The database may take a good 60-90 seconds to respond upon cold start since it's built using the free tiers of hosting services.
+The database may take a good 60-90 seconds to respond upon cold start since it's built using the free tiers of hosting services. **_If you get a 502 Bad Gateway error, give it another minute and try again_**.
 The server is hosted on [Render](https://render.com/) and the database is hosted on [Aiven](https://aiven.io/).

 Adding latitude and longitude to the URL will enable the scoring algorithm for the results.